Killer’s lifetime of evil backed up by a prodigious memory

 In a case out of Tennessee, for example, Martha Cunningham’s body was found bruised and nude from the waist down in the woods in 1975, her pantyhose and girdle bunched around her knees.
 Detectives initially attributed her death to natural causes; the cause was later classified “unknown.”

-But in 48 straight days of interviews with Texas Ranger James Holland, who kept the killer supplied with pizza and Dr. Pepper, Little offered a wealth of details that were used to corroborate his accounts.
+But in 48 straight days of interviews with Texas Ranger James Holland, who kept the killer supplied with pizza and Dr. Pepper, Little offered a wealth of details that were used to corroborate his accounts one by one.

 One woman wore dentures, for example.
 Another was killed near a set of arches in Miami.
+There was a 5-foot-6 woman with brown skin in Florida in the mid-1980s.
+In 1984 in Kentucky, there was a 25-year-old woman outside a strip club with short blond hair, blue eyes and a “hippie” look.

+And in a case from Florida in the 1970s, Little remembered the flowered sundress and necklace the victim wore, and how he played with it before he choked her to death.

+Fort Myers, Florida, homicide detective Mali Langton, who was among a number of investigators from other jurisdictions who talked to Little in prison as well, said she was astonished by his memory.

+“I couldn’t tell you who I bought a burger from yesterday,” she said.

-Holland noted that Little liked to draw and gave him art supplies.
-Little produced more than 30 portraits of his victims.
+Noticing that Little liked to draw, Holland gave him art supplies behind bars.
+Little went on to produce more than 30 portraits of his victims that proved remarkably helpful.

 Serial killers are often world-class liars and manipulators who crave notoriety and exaggerate or confess to crimes they didn’t commit, according to criminal justice experts.
 But Little stands apart.